exercism/x86-64-assembly/exercises/concept/mixed-juices/.docs/instructions.md

 Implement the function `limes_to_cut` which takes the number of lime wedges Li Mei needs to cut, an array representing the supply of whole limes she has at hand, and the number of limes in the array.

-Each lime is represented in the array by a character (a 8-bit number) with its size.
+Each lime is represented in the array by a character with its size.
 Different sizes of lime can give Li Mei a different number of wedges:

 | Size  | Wedges |